supersam654/accidentally-cyclic/README.md

 }
 ```

-Then open `graph.html` (which will be in the current directory in the above example).

 ## Known Limitations

 We currently don't support recording delayed `require`s.
 For example, if a module is `require`d in a callback or promise, it won't get recorded.